An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Computational Experiments

 \subsubsection{Business Value Assessment:}

-We use the different inventory models to derive a replenishment policy that is executed weekly in tandem with a fine-grained customer transaction level Monte-Carlo simulator that generates sample paths to evaluate various KPIs.
+~ We use the different inventory models to derive a replenishment policy that is executed weekly in tandem with a fine-grained customer transaction level Monte-Carlo simulator that generates sample paths to evaluate various KPIs.
 This experiment replicates a real-world setting wherein individual walk-in and online orders are individually processed in the order in which they arrive.
 Daily customer-level orders are generated via an appropriate spread-down of week-location-level demands.
 Walk-in orders are met first, and e-commerce orders are processed next based on the cheapest fulfillment cost from a tiered set of origin nodes.
 The tiered node sets are created based on the inventory available to meet the mean daily predicted walk-in demand prior to the next replenishment.

 We execute the what-if planner every week over a rolling horizon (the 3-week peak period) for 30 Monte Carlo sample paths.
 While the first standalone experiment required one optimization instance per SKU (23 instances in total), we now solve 30 optimization instances per SKU per week over the chosen time horizon, yielding a total of 23*30*2=1380 instances; Two consecutive optimization runs are required in a 3 week period because of the one week lead time and noting that the recommended decision in the third week is redundant.
-We compare the performances of 5 different optimizers: Basestock, PWL, pureRO, BIO 10\% and BIO 25\%.
+We compare the performance of different optimizers: Basestock, PWL, BS Net$_{\theta = 0}$, BS Net$_{\theta^*}$, BS Net$_{\theta = 1}$, in the perfect distributional information setting, BSU Net$_{\theta = 0}$, BSU Net$_{\theta^*}$, BSU Net$_{\theta = 1}$, in the imperfect distributional information case, along with pureRO, BIO 10\%, BIO 25\%, BIO 55\% and BIO 50\% in the distribution-free case.
+Here $\theta^*$ is obtained via a grid search from 0.6 to 1 in increments of 0.1, and we note that this turn out to be 0.9 and 1 for the perfect and imperfect scenarios respectively.
 We start with zero inventory in the first week, which automatically translates to an imbalanced mean inventory setting for the following week.
-The retailer weighed lost-sales and achieved sales equally and we employ a price and back order penalty of 1, along with a holding cost of 0 to reflect their preference.
+The retailer weighed lost sales and achieved sales equally and we employ a price and back order penalty of 1, along with a holding cost of 0 to reflect their preference.
 The results of the experiments are provided in Fig.~\ref{fig:whatifplanner_results} and Table~\ref{tab:planner_results} respectively.
-Here, in addition to the key metric of average realized profit across all instances we also report its penalty-adjusted value (`penalized profit') obtained by subtracting the soft penalty associated with lost sales.
-While this latter penalized metric is not directly observable in practice, it captures the impact of inventory allocation decisions on the uncensored sales potential.